Our Director of Training and Translational Research

 Dr. Mitchell earned a Master of Science (MSc) degree in Capacity Building and Extension, a Doctor of Philosophy (PhD) degree in Family Relations & Human Development, a Fellow in Thanatology (FT) from the Association for Death Education and Counseling, and an Academic Associate credential from the Viktor Frankl Institute of Logotherapy.

-She was invited to serve as a scholar for the international Enhancing Life Project (2015-2017) and currently serves on national committees for the Association for Death Education & Counseling (ADEC) and the National Alliance for Grieving Children (NAGC).
+She was invited to serve as a scholar for the international Enhancing Life Project (2015-2017) and currently serves on national committees for the Association for Death Education & Counseling (ADEC) and the National Alliance for Children's Grief (NACG).